 The Audit Committee's role is to ensure the integrity of the Company's reported financial results through its review of the interim and audited annual consolidated financial statements prior to their submission to the Board of Directors for approval.
 The Audit Committee meets with management quarterly to review the financial statements along with the MD&A, and to discuss financial, operating and other relevant matters.

-21. Disclosure of Share Data as of April 28, 2022
+21. Disclosure of Share Data as of October 26, 2022

-The Company's share capital, stock options, and share purchase warrants, as of April 28, 2022, were as follows:
+The Company's share capital as of October 26, 2022, was as follow:

-Common shares, issued and outstanding 70,478,299 Stock options 400,000
+Common shares, issued and outstanding